Bart Stops to Smell the Roosevelts: Opening sequence

 Canadian animator and creator of The Ren & Stimpy Show, John Kricfalusi, guest animated the couch gag for the episode.
-This was the second time The Simpsons had chosen a guest director for its opening sequence, following the previous season's episode "MoneyBart", which was guest-directed by British graffiti artist and political activist Banksy.
+This was the second time The Simpsons had chosen a guest director for its opening sequence, following the previous season's episode "MoneyBart", which was guest-directed by British graffiti artist and political activist Banksy, and was Kricfalusi's first one for the show as a whole.
 Previously, Kricfalusi had criticized The Simpsons staff in the show's early years by saying that "the show succeeded despite the writing" and similarly derogatory comments.
 The producers responded with the fourth season episode "The Front" (1993), in which The Ren & Stimpy Show is nominated for a cartoon award.
 During the award ceremony, the clip from the nominated episode is merely a black screen with the text "Clip not done yet", a comment on the slow production time of the show.
 The show was mentioned again in the season six episode "Another Simpsons Clip Show" (1994), when Lisa claims that Ren & Stimpy recycles animation to make new episodes, while referencing Itchy & Scratchy's habit of doing the same.
 Despite this, Kricfalusi changed his tone in an interview with Aaron Simpson in 2007 and claimed that The Simpsons made it easier to do more edgy work: "Well it started with Bakshi’s Mighty Mouse: The New Adventures and Pee Wee Herman.
 Those were kid shows, but with layers of perversion in them.
 Then The Simpsons came along and did edgy material in prime time cartoons."

 The Simpson family was drawn off-model in a style similar to Kricfalusi's earlier work.